DemandCube/NeverwinterDP/scribenginQuickstart.md

 * Install Ansible
 * Install Docker
 * Install Gradle
-* Make sure the user you're running as has write permissions for /etc/hosts
+* Make sure the user you are running as has write permissions for /etc/hosts
   * Setup scripts will update your /etc/hosts file, but will not remove any entries that are already there

 #####Setup neverwinterdp_home